Session 2

 Carbon Pathway to 1.5°C

-The 1.5°C Carbon Budget is decreasing super fast: the later climate actions are taken, the worse the consequences.
+The 1.5°C Carbon Budget is decreasing extremely fast: the later climate actions are taken, the worse the consequences will be.

 Relying on future generations to act is worsening the situation.